stomita/sfdx-migration-automatic/README.md

   -u, --targetusername=targetusername             username or alias for the target org; overrides default target org

   --apiversion=apiversion                         override the api version used for api requests made by this command

+  --excludebom                                    do not prepend byte order mark (\ufeff) in output files

   --json                                          format output as json